okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/extend-express/index.md

 2. In an editor, open the `sample-web-server.js` page.
 3. Locate the routing function `app.get('/profile'` and add the code, below, after the `const` declarations and before the `res.render` function.

-This extension renders the ID Token, and if it contains the claim added by the Token Inline Hook, adds this claim to the attributes array.
+This extension renders the [ID token](/docs/reference/api/oidc/#id-token), and if it contains the claim added by the Token Inline Hook, adds this claim to the attributes array.
 This array displays claims on the user's Profile page.

 <StackSelector snippet="extend-application"/>